Dion Global Solutions Ltd.

-Keeping in view the losses for the year under review the Board of Directors of theCompany has not recommended any dividend for the financial year ended March 312016.Accordingly there has been no transfer to general reserves.
+Keeping in view the losses for the year under review the Board of Directors of theCompany has not recommended any dividend for the financial year ended March 31 2018.Accordingly there has been no transfer to general reserves.

-MATERIAL CHANGES AND COMMITMENTS.
-AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICHHAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR 2015-16 AND THE DATE OF THE REPORT
+MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANY WHICHHAVE OCCURRED BETWEEN THE END OF THE FINANCIAL YEAR 2017-18 AND THE DATE OF THE REPORT

 AWARDS AND RECOGNITIONS

-During the period under review there has been no change in the Share Capital of theCompany.
+During the year under review there has been no change in the Share Capital of theCompany.

 DETAILS OF SUBSIDIARIES / JOINT VENTURES / ASSOCIATES COMPANIES

-Further no Company has ceased to be the Companys subsidiary and also the Companyhas no joint ventures / associate companies during the year underreview.
+Further the Company has no joint ventures / associate companies during the year underreview.

-The Board of Directors has formulated a Policy for determining Material Subsidiarieswhich has been uploaded on the Companys website and can be accessed through the link http://investors.dionglobal.com/pdf/policy/Policy-on-Subsidiaries.pdf
+The Board of Directors has formulated a Policy for determining Material Subsidiarieswhich has been uploaded on the Company's website and can be accessed through the link http://investors.dionglobal.com/Policies-Codes.aspx.

 CONSOLIDATED FINANCIAL STATEMENTS